ryle-e/ryle-radio-docs/ryle-radio-docs/General/Info/Important Setup Note.md

 For example, let's take the "I'll Never Smile Again" audio in the [[Basic Radio Sample]] project.
 The sample rate of this audio as it's provided is 44100kHz- this is fine for most usages, but Unity runs at 48000kHz by default.
 Usually we would have no issues with this, but because we're using the individual audio samples ourselves rather than feeding them through an AudioSource, we will get some light distortion or even pitch shifts if we handle this improperly.
 This can be heard if you manually change the clip's sample rate override and listen closely- check out [this video I posted while trying to find fixes for this exact problem](https://youtu.be/UC8RpxZMkz4) to see what could happen.

 ## How do we fix it?
-We're given a couple options for fixing this problem
+We're given a couple options for fixing this problem.
+The first and easiest is to